DestinationsTeamsStacksBlogWC26Index

 • Signature food: Local favorites include Hot Indian, Pizza Luce, and Sweet Martha's Cookies, along with various craft beer selections.

-• Local tradition: Minnesota Wild hockey is central to the arena's culture.
+• Fan tradition: Minnesota Wild hockey is central to the arena's culture.
 A 'Goal Light District' celebrates Minnesota's passion for hockey with interactive displays and team history exhibits, and the arena itself has been recognized for its fan-friendly layout and atmosphere.

 • Tom Reid's Hockey City Pub